 This is the day the Lord has made, let us rejoice and be glad in it, alleluia.
 For these eight days, this is the response we say in the Divine Office.
 During Mass each day, we recite the Gloria and “alleluia” is added to the dismissal and the people’s response.
 Each day is classified as … Continue reading A Few Notes On This Joyous Octave We’re In

 Happy Easter everyone!
-Here is my reflection from last year.
-Although we cannot attend Mass in person this year, let us remember that the joy and message of this day does not change: He is risen, alleluia, alleluia!
+This is my reflection from a couple of years ago but it is just as prevalent today.
+He is truly risen, alleluia, alleluia!
 He is not here, He is risen.
 Behold the place where they laid Him.
-Mark 16:6 Happy … Continue reading Easter Sunday: Alleluia!
+Mark 16:6 Happy Easter!
+My family and I had the privilege to attend the Easter … Continue reading Easter Sunday: Alleluia!
 He is Risen!

 It can be tempting on this day to jump straight to Easter.
 But it's important to take this day to meditate on the Lord's Passion and Death and wait prayerfully for the Resurrection.
 On this day, Christ descended to the gates of hell in order to free those who died a just death under the … Continue reading Holy Saturday: Waiting at the Tomb

-For this Good Friday, I am reposting my reflection from last year as well as sharing a link with meditations on the Seven Last Words of Christ from Catholic Exchange.
 What do you think of when you see a crucifix?
-On Good Friday, we are invited to spend the day gazing upon Jesus Christ on … Continue reading Good Friday: Gazing Upon the Crucified Christ/The Seven Last Words
+On Good Friday, we are invited to spend the day gazing upon Jesus Christ on the cross and meditating on what He has done for us and the price He paid for our salvation.
+Yesterday, on Holy Thursday, we celebrated the Mass of the Last … Continue reading Good Friday: Gazing Upon the Crucified Christ/The Seven Last Words

-Now that we have completed the celebration of the Mass of the Lord's Supper in most places, albeit remotely and over the media for most of us, and commemorated the institution of both the priesthood and the Eucharist that Christ gave to us out of love for us and to keep Him with us until … Continue reading Holy Thursday and Entering into the Garden with Jesus
+Now that we have completed the celebration of the Mass of the Lord's Supper in most places and commemorated the institution of both the priesthood and the Eucharist that Christ gave to us out of love for us and to keep Him with us until the end of time, it is time to enter the … Continue reading Holy Thursday and Entering into the Garden with Jesus

 This is the news we have been waiting for.
 Deo gratias. https://wp.me/pYA4j-dOy